Admission Requirements for First-Time Freshmen

 - If there has been any college attendance in the last five years, has earned a 2.0 GPA or better in all college work attempted.

 Consideration will be based upon a judgment as to whether the applicant is as likely to succeed as a regularly admitted freshman or transfer student and will include an assessment of basic skills in the English language and mathematical computation.

 Interested adults, who have been denied admission, should complete an official appeal available at admissions.fullerton.edu/prospectivestudent/appeals.php, explain in full their personal circumstances, and document any extenuating circumstances that warrant special consideration.

-The Adult Reentry Center at 657-278-3889 is aware of the unique needs experienced by reentry students and functions to offer support and services to foster and enhance students’ growth and success.
+The Adult Reentry Center at 657-278-3889 is aware of the unique needs experienced by reentry students, and offers support and services to foster and enhance students’ growth and success.

 Transfer Policies of CSU campuses

 Most commonly, college-level credits earned from an institution of higher education accredited by a regional accrediting agency are accepted for transfer to campuses of the CSU; however, authority for decisions regarding the transfer of undergraduate credits is delegated to each CSU campus.